-Just as various areas of your home, office, or building are subject to different uses, each area demands a different level of maintenance and care.
+Just as various areas of your home, office, or space are subject to different uses, each area demands a different level of maintenance and care.
 Heavily trafficked areas such as entrances, hallways, or corridors require more frequent vacuuming and cleaning.
-Areas around doorways or desks may need daily attention to spills and stains.
-Also, certain areas may require different types of equipment to be used.
-Having a well-designed and comprehensive maintenance plan will add years of useful life to your carpet investment.
+Areas around doorways or desks may need more frequent attention to spills and stains.